aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 $ cfn generate && cfn submit --set-default --region us-east-1
 ```

-Wait until the registration finishes, after which you should have the `AWSSamples::EC2::ImportKeyPair` example resource type registered as a private extension in your account.
+Wait until the registration finishes, after which you should have the `AWSSamples::EC2::ImportKeyPair` sample resource type registered as a private extension in your account.
 To verify, choose *Activated extensions* in the CloudFormation console, and then choose *Privately registered*.

-Now, let's test the example resource type with an example template, that is already available as `examples/example-template-import-keypair.yaml` in the repository you cloned or downloaded: if you open the file with a text editor of your choice, you will see how the example resource type is referenced in the `Resources` section.
+Now, let's test the sample resource type with an example template, that is already available as `examples/example-template-import-keypair.yaml` in the repository you cloned or downloaded: if you open the file with a text editor of your choice, you will see how the sample resource type is referenced in the `Resources` section.
 For `KeyPairPublicKey`, choose to specify the same public key content you used for contract tests.
 The template also uses default values for `KeyPairName`, `OrganizationName`, and `OrganizationBusinessUnitName`, that will be used unless you specify your own.
 Choose to create the stack (the example uses `us-east-1` for the AWS region):

 ```shell
 $ aws cloudformation create-stack \